 Sometimes photos come out less than perfect—a touch blurry, with a weird color tint, too dark, too bright—and it’s tempting to tap that trashcan icon, thereby banishing your images to the cyber dump.
 But there’s no need to throw the baby (or, rather, slightly imperfect pictures of said baby) out with the bathwater.
-If you’re armed with the brand new PicMonkey mobile app, you have five powerful photo edits right in your pocket.
-They’re hanging out under Adjust, waiting for your pointer finger to put them to work.
+If you’re armed with the PicMonkey mobile app, you have powerful photo editing tools right in your pocket (or on your iPad).
+They’re hanging out under Adjust, waiting for your pointer finger or Apple Pencil to put them to work.
 Take a look at each one below, and then start making better pictures wherever you roam.

 Adjusting the Brightness slider in the PicMonkey mobile app is kinda like playing with a dimmer switch—it’s easy to make things lighter or darker, and way more fun than you ever thought it’d be.
 When you tap Brightness, the slider will appear at zero.
 If your pic is looking a little dark, move it right.
 If it’s a touch overexposed, slide it left.